Determinant and Pfaffian formulas for particle annihilation: Pairwise coalescence and Pfaffians

 \subsubsection{Coalescence dynamics}

-In the coalescence model ($A + A \to A$), when two particles collide one \emph{heir} and one \emph{ghost} emerge: the heir continues as a visible particle while the ghost becomes an invisible walker that no longer interacts with anything.
-This contrasts with annihilation ($A + A \to \emptyset$), where both entities become ghosts.
+In the coalescence model ($A + A \to A$), when two particles collide one \emph{heir} and one \emph{ghost} emerge: the heir continues as a visible particle while the ghost drifts as an invisible walker that no longer interacts with anything.
+This contrasts with annihilation ($A + A \to \emptyset$), where both are destroyed and a ghost pair emerges.

 \begin{definition}[Multiplicity] Each entity carries a \emph{multiplicity}: the number of original particles it represents.
 An initial particle has multiplicity~$1$.
 At each coalescence, the heir has the sum of incoming multiplicities while the ghost has multiplicity~$0$. \end{definition}